Convincing European officials of the necessity to deprive Russia of voting rights was incredibly difficult. But it was possible.

 A side-event on Savchenko’s case and Russia’s violation of international law took place in Strasbourg on January 28.
 It was made possible through the efforts of the ODF and the assistance of Pieter Omtzigt (European People’s Party) and Frank Schwabe (Party of European Socialists).
 Lyudmyla Kozlovska and Mark Feygin (Savchenko’s lawyer) spoke about Russia’s systematic violations of the rules of international law in particular with regards to Nadiya Savchenko’s case.

-The day before the vote, the Open Dialog Foundation facilitated the meetings of Anne Brasseur, President of PACE, and Nils Muižnieks, CE for Human Rights, with the lawyer Mark Feygin.
+The day before the vote, the Open Dialogue Foundation facilitated the meetings of Anne Brasseur, President of PACE, and Nils Muižnieks, CE for Human Rights, with the lawyer Mark Feygin.
 The latter asked European officials to help him bring about Nadiya’s release and also to react sternly to Russia’s numerous infringements of international law.

-Earlier, on January 26, 2015, in their appeal to Jan Tombiński, Anne Brasseur and Jean-Claude Juncker, the human rights activists from Open Dialog Foundation and the The Centre for Civil Liberties demanded that European officials recognise DNR and LNR as terrorist organisations, punish those guilty of kidnapping Ukrainian political prisoners and fabricating charges against them, and also ban Russia from participation in PACE.
+Earlier, on January 26, 2015, in their appeal to Jan Tombiński, Anne Brasseur and Jean-Claude Juncker, the human rights activists from Open Dialogue Foundation and the The Centre for Civil Liberties demanded that European officials recognise DNR and LNR as terrorist organisations, punish those guilty of kidnapping Ukrainian political prisoners and fabricating charges against them, and also ban Russia from participation in PACE.

 In their appeal to PACE, sent by the Brussels office of the Foundation on January 20, 2015, human rights activists demanded that Russia’s participation in the sessions of the Assembly be restricted further, to the point of complete expulsion.
 Open Dialog emphasised the fact that giving Russia voting rights will result in a situation when the Russian delegation and its allies are able to block important decisions condemning Russia’s unlawful actions in Ukraine.